New solar metallicity measurements: Conclusions

+\funding{This research was supported by the Vetenskapsr\r{a}det through Contract No. 638-2013-8993 and the Oskar Klein Centre for Cosmoparticle Physics.}

-I wish to thank the organizers of the 51st Recontres de Moriond for giving me the opportunity of presenting this talk, of which this proceeding represents a slightly amended version.
-I greatly benefited from discussions with Katherine Freese, Thomas Zurbuchen, R\"{u}di von Steiger, Mads Frandsen, Subir Sarkar, Ian Shoemaker, Piercarlo Bonifacio, Pat Scott, Aldo Serenelli and Francesco Villante in preparing this work.
-My research is supported by the Vetenskapsr\r{a}det (Swedish Research Council) through the Oskar Klein Centre.
-Part of this work was conducted at the MCTP at the University of Michigan, Ann Arbor, which I thank for hospitality.
+\acknowledgments{The author wishes to thank the organizers of the 51$^{\text{st}}$ Recontres de Moriond for giving me the opportunity to present this talk, the proceedings of which represent an extended/amended version accounting for advances following the talk.
+The author greatly benefited from discussions with Katherine Freese, Thomas Zurbuchen, R\"{u}di von Steiger, Mads Frandsen, Subir Sarkar, Ian Shoemaker, Piercarlo Bonifacio, Pat Scott, Aldo Serenelli, and Francesco Villante in preparing this work.
+Part of this work was conducted at the Michigan Center for Theoretical Physics (now Leinweber Center for Theoretical Physics) at the University of Michigan, Ann Arbor, whom the author thanks for the hospitality.}